Primary/Bristol: Air Balloon Hill Primary School

-The redevelopment of Air Balloon Hill Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of Air Balloon Hill Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development, speculative architectural practice Post Works were commissioned by project curators Arnolfini to develop an art work for the school working closely with pupils, teaching staff and Head Teacher.

 Post Works (Melissa Appleton and Matthew Butcher)

 ‘In other words, the playground, instead of telling the child what to do (swing here, climb there) becomes a place for endless exploration, of endless opportunity for changing play.’ – Isamu Noguchi, 1952

 The artists responded to the need for a space where the school could gather for outdoor events and performances whilst allowing the playground to be used for day-to-day activities.
 The artwork draws inspiration from the playground projects of artist and landscape architect Isamu Noguchi (quoted above), whose compositions of abstract shapes and forms invite imaginative interpretation by children rather than presenting instantly recognisable shapes and forms.